elena5875/project5_cherryleaves/README.md

 To be able to use in different crop disease detection This Machine learning might also be a help in detecting diseases or pests that is affecting the cherry trees.

+##  The Hypothesis and How to validate?

+- There are distinguishable different features to see the difference between a healthy cherry leaves and on with mildew.
+With this in mind we can create a Machine learning Algorithm wherein it can detect the difference between a healthy leaves and mildew just by present the picture.

 ## ML Business Case